Find out more about issues and solutions to blistering caused by Hydrostatic pressure.

 Find out more about paint adhesion loss and how to prevent and resolve these issues.

-'Fading' is defined in AS/NZS 2310:2002 'Glossary of paint and painting terms' as 'The loss of colour of one or more of the colour pigments within the paint film'.
+Fading is the loss of colour of one or more of the colour pigments within the paint film.

 'Chalking' is defined as the appearance of a loosely adherent fine powder on the surface of a paint film, arising from the degradation of one or more of its constituents.

 “Opacity” is the term most commonly used to describe the ability of the paint to obliterate the colour difference of a substrate.

 “Blistering” is the formation of bubbles in the exterior decorative paint film resulting from loss of adhesion and subsequent lifting of the existing paint film from the underlying surface.

 Get detailed information about the physical and chemical properties of our products.